esluyter/ESTimeline/README.md

 - Each timeline (and timeline clip) has an init / free hook for e.g. allocating and freeing resources
 - DAW-like GUI with key commands for editing and playback
 - Undo and redo at each timeline level
-- Easy to export timeline to IDE as compile string and load it back again
+- Easy to export timeline to IDE as plain text and load it back again

 ## Hypothetical features
 - Set default params per track (e.g. pan: -1)